 Deciding to rename your business is a pretty big decision.
 Do you have too much brand equity?
 Too many stakeholders?
 Does your name connect with your audience?
 Can it?
-So we created this flow chart to help you sort through the key issues in company renaming.
+So we created this flow chart to help you sort through the key issues in renaming a business.
 If you run into any snags, we’re here to help.

 Pt.
 1: Do you have substantial name recognition or brand equity?
 It would be great if there was a viable metric for brand equity but alas, there is not.
 The big question here is if you have a critical mass of (probably old school) users or clients who would take serious issue with renaming.
 Now, some people are going to be upset.
 This is what people do when things change.
 You need to differentiate between the potential for minor discomfort, and the potential for upheaval.